Kendall Jenner Rocks Black Swimsuit In Latest Instagram Post

-Kendall Jenner is the world’s best paid model at the moment, and thus experiences no shortage of modeling jobs, snippets of which she often shares on her Instagram feed.
+Kendall Jenner is the world’s best-paid model at the moment, and thus experiences no shortage of modeling jobs, snippets of which she often shares on her Instagram feed.
 On Tuesday, the 22-year-old supermodel took to the popular social media platform to share a snapshot of herself rocking a black one-piece swimsuit that puts her long, slender body on full display.

-In the photo in question, the Keeping Up with the Kardashians star is featured in the black one-piece that consists on two separate parts joined at the side by an interesting attaching detail.
-The bottom part sits high on her frame, just below the bellybutton, which helps showcases her incredibly small waist and toned midsection.
+In the photo in question, the Keeping Up With the Kardashians star is featured in the black one-piece that consists of two separate parts joined at the side by an interesting attaching detail.
+The bottom part sits high on her frame, just below the bellybutton, which helps showcase her incredibly small waist and toned midsection.
 The straight-cut top has one strap that goes over the shoulder, although Kendall is stretching it to the side with both hands.

 The stretchy pose she is in highlights the fierce structure of her arms and shoulders, while the position of her legs — soft in the knee and a little more than shoulder-width apart — showcases her impossibly long legs.
 As per her caption, she is rocking a pair of ALANA stretch stilettos by Stuart Weitzman.